PinarBozyigit/nhs-healthcare-dashboard/README.md

 The project demonstrates how data visualization can support better understanding of healthcare system activity and operational pressures.

+## Problem Statement
+How can NHS patient activity trends be visualized to identify high-demand services and support resource planning?

-Tools Used
+## Tools & Methods

-Tableau
+- Tableau for visualization

-Data Visualization

-CSV Dataset
+- CSV dataset for data input
+- Data cleaning and exploration in Excel

-Dataset
+## Dataset
+The dataset used in this project is publicly available from the UK NHS [[link to dataset]](https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/rtt-data-2025-26/).
 The dataset contains healthcare service data related to the NHS.
 It includes information about service activity, patient demand, and healthcare usage trends.

-Dashboard Preview
+## Dashboard Preview

 <a href="https://public.tableau.com/app/profile/pinar.bozyigit/viz/Nhs1/Dashboard1?publish=yes" target="_blank">
   <img src="images/dashboard_preview.png" alt="NHS Dashboard Preview">
 </a>

-Key Insights
+## Key Insights

-Identification of trends in healthcare service usage

-Comparison of healthcare activity across categories

-Detection of high-demand service areas
+- Patient activity peaks during winter months
+- Certain services consistently show high demand
+- Regional differences highlight potential resource allocation needs

-Repository Structure
+## Repository Structure

 data/ → dataset used for the analysis